10/22/2024

 speaker

-presentation for the third quarter 2024.
-The first slide you have seen before.
-It's about the focus we have on Stockholm.
-We only have 100 properties from Storaplan to Flemmingberg.
-We have a little bit more than 1 billion square meters and a total value of 79, 58 billion.
-And as you know, I've seen in the report the valuation this quarter was positive.
-During the quarter we had the pleasure of officially welcoming during the positive happenings we have and developments.
-We have welcomed the Royal of Switzerland Opera and the Royal American Theatre to Flemmingberg.
-We have opened a restaurant in Regulatun in Flemmingberg.
-We have started the tenants to move in to a quarter in Haganora, the garage in Haganora is finished and so on.
+to our presentation for the third quarter 2024.
+The first slide you have seen before, it's about the focus we have on Stockholm, that we only have 100 properties from Storaplan to Flemingsberg.
+We have a little bit more than 1,000, 1 billion square meters and a total value of 79, 58 billion.
+And as you know, I've seen in the report, the valuation this quarter was positive.
+During the quarter, we had the pleasure of officially welcoming some positive happenings and developments.
+We have welcomed the Royal Swiss Opera and the Royal American Theatre to Flemingsburg.
+We have opened a restaurant in Regulaarten in Flemingsburg.
+We have started the tenants to move in to a quarter in Hagenora.
+The garage in Hagenora is finished and so on and so on.
 The list can be quite long.
 But with that said, there are also some challenges.
-Next slide please.
+Next slide, please.
 You see some of the figures for the third quarter.
-We have almost the same level of rental incomes even after the divestments we made in June 2023.
-For the first nine months we have increasing rental incomes and in the life for life you can say the incomes increased about five percent for the first nine months.
-The surplus ratio is very good for the third quarter.
-It depends of course on the weather for the months.
-It's the same level as before.
-As I said, after seven quarters of negative value changes we had a positive small one but a positive one in the third quarter.
-We will tell you more about the figures later here.
-I can also say for the third quarter we saw as a whole lower interest rates.
-We had a stronger Swedish corona and that of course has been positive for the market.
-We will start to tell you more about the figures.
+We have almost the same level of rental incomes, even after the divestments we made in 2023.
+For the first nine months, we have increasing and rental incomes and in the like for life you can say the incomes increased about five percent for the first nine months and the surplus ratio is a good very good very good for the third quarter it depends of course on the weather for the for the nine plus nine months it's at the same level And as I said, of the seven quarters of negative value changes, we had a positive small one, but a positive one in the third quarter.
+And we will tell you more about the figures later here.
+And I can also say for the third quarter we saw as a whole lower interest rates.
+We had a stronger Swedish krona and that of course has been positive for the market.
+But we will start also to go a little bit deeper into the figures, so please.

 speaker